kuldeep23907/Top-Level/README.md

 ## The long-term vision
 The following fully decentralised approach using a double blockchain RSC-WCC is too far from the current practices and therefore has to be implemented gradually, in the shadow of IBISA, although it has a stronger growth potential.
 IBISA has its place in the global landscape of RSC-WCC, as can be seen in the following chart. ![Overall RSC-WCC Architecture](https://raw.githubusercontent.com/kvutien/Top-Level/master/common/images/20200717%20RSC-WCC%20Overall%20Architecture.png)

+A sample set of watcher helper tools developed in Google Earth Engine (GEE) are already available in GEE open Git code repository and is described here [in this GitHub](https://github.com/kvutien/Top-Level/tree/master/WCC). it is composed of:
+* McGyver: a web app to visualise the instant chlorophyll activity of plants and the water content of the leaves.
+It also visualises "anomalies", the differences of the current value with the average of the past 20 years;
+* Laureline: a web app to chart over one year the instant chlorophyll activity of plants and the water content of the leaves.
+It also charts "anomalies".
+The charts show the one-year time series of each parameter as well as the upper and lower bounds that contains 80% of that parameter over the past 20 years;
+* Dredd: a web app to visualise 2 complex indexes.
+They are composite and less directly linked with measurements although they represent better the physical reality.
+One composite parameter is the fAPAR (fraction of Absorbed Photosynthetically Active Radiation).
+The other is the Leaf Area Index.
+This web app also visalises "anomalies";
+* Valerian: a web app to do the same as Laureline does, but for the fAPAR and the LAI.

 Technically speaking, this evolution of IBISA is based on a [microservice architecture](https://en.wikipedia.org/wiki/Microservices).
-A microservice architecture allows external developers to develop additional watcher helper tools  and risk-sharing applications without being tied to any previous internal choices.
+Each of the sample web app is such a microservice.
+A microservice architecture allows external developers to develop easily additional watcher helper tools and risk-sharing applications without being tied to any previous internal choices.

 More in [README2.md](https://github.com/kvutien/Top-Level/blob/master/README2.md)